Antipurity/webenv/test/README.md

 You thought that this is the directory for the processes that make sure that every component of WebEnv works.

-But tests would have little purpose: WebEnv is too modular, and each module changes very rarely and can just be held in mind when it does (only requiring a few sanity checks at the end to make sure it works).
+But WebEnv is too modular: WebEnv modules are small enough to be held entirely in mind (and sanity-checked only as needed), so most bugs concern internal state and behavior over time, not the trivially-obvious deterministic behavior.
+We don't anticipate architectural rewrites, therefore, no unit tests.
+Just run the Python example with whatever interfaces that your changes have affected, and possibly connect the extension & web page.

 This is just the simple test web page to test that plain-web-page `webenv.remote` connections work.